TheSkyentist/GELATO/README.md

 * RandomSeed: The seed used as input to NumPy for random number generation.
 * ContinuumRegion: The border around emission lines in velocity space that will be excluded when fitting the continuum initially.
 * LineRegion: The border around an emission line in velocity that must be contained within the spectrum in order to be fit (km/s).
 This region is also used to estimate the initial height of the line.
-* MaxIter: Maximum number of minimization algorithm iterations.
-A value of 1000 is a good choice that allows fitting to reach the minimum.
 * NBoot: Number of bootstrap iterations to constrain error on parameters.
 * FThresh: F-test threshold to incorporate additional model parameters.
 * NProcess: Number of processes to open with python multiprocessing.
 Set equal to 1 to use only a single thread.